 A growth mindset, as defined in the book “Mindset” by psychologist Carol Dweck, is basically a way of thinking about – and dealing with – challenges and especially with failure.
-A person with a growth mindset knows, that effort and hard work will improve his or her skills and no matter how bad and “untalented” he seems to be at the moment, he can significantly change his skill level (for example in programming).
-All that matters, is, that he puts in the hours and the effort.
-The opposite of a growth mindset is a “fixed mindset” which sees skills mostly dependant on talent and intelligence as set in stone for life.
+A person with a growth mindset knows that effort and hard work will improve his or her skills, and no matter how bad and “untalented” he seems to be at the moment, he can significantly change his skill level (for example in programming).
+All that matters is that he puts in the hours and the effort.
+The opposite of a growth mindset is a “fixed mindset” which sees skills mostly dependent on talent, and intelligence as set in stone for life.
 And if you can improve in something, then only insignificantly.

 Studies on those 2 ways of thinking found out, that people with a growth mindset are much more likely to succeed in their fields.
 They are less scared of challenges, less frustrated by setbacks and appreciate the learning process much more, while individuals with a fixed mindset mostly avoid challenges, because failure would “prove” that they are not good and smart enough.
 When your skills and intelligence are pre-defined by your genetics, then an unsuccessful attempt would undeniably show, that you are not made to achieve this.
 It would be crushing for your self image.
 So you better don’t try at all and stay in your comfortable bubble.
 You basically only try things, that you already know you’re very likely to succeed in and avoid failure at all costs.
 This sounds crazy, but this is actually what a fixed mindset does to you, even if it’s subconsciously.